Bfgeshka/awesome-c/README.md

 * [BlackLight/fkmeans](https://github.com/BlackLight/fkmeans) - A tiny library in C for managing kmeans clusterization algorithm over arbitrary data sets, both by manually specifying the number k of clusters and computing it automatically using Schwarz criterion
 * [CVLearner/Mixture-of-Gaussians](https://github.com/CVLearner/Mixture-of-Gaussians) - Fit a Gaussian mixture model given a set of data
 * [Cyan4973/FiniteStateEntropy](https://github.com/Cyan4973/FiniteStateEntropy) - New generation entropy codecs : Finite State Entropy and Huff0
+* [IAIK/CJAG](https://github.com/IAIK/CJAG) - CJAG is an open-source implementation of our cache-based jamming agreement.

 ## Argument Parsing ##
 * [parg][410] - A single-file reimplementation of ``getopt`` with better